 4. Marketing automation and the buyer’s journey

-Effective lead capture techniques, such as pop-ups and landing page forms, ask the right questions to assess leads and place them in the correct stage in the buyer’s journey.
+Effective lead capture techniques, such as pop-ups and landing page forms, ask the right questions to assess leads and place them in the correct stage in the customer journey.
 This ensures that every prospect receives the right information at the right time.

 Should a visitor to your site not convert just yet, tracking data can be used to add them to remarketing campaigns to bring them back to convert when the timing is better for them.
 Once they convert, marketing automation can trigger follow-up and nurture emails to inform and encourage action.